 Companies and Campus: When Research and Industry Innovate Together

-A collaboration between a research laboratory and the business community always begins with a first step—an initial connection.
+A collaboration between a research laboratory and the socio-economic sector always begins with a first step—an initial connection.
 In fact, when a company contacts a university, it is often because it is facing a technological hurdle that is difficult to overcome.
-This was the case for the REGENamel project, one of the winners of the call for proposals Companies and Campus 2022 call for proposals.
-Hélène Van Den Berghe, a faculty researcher at the Max Mousseron Institute of Biomolecules (IBMM) within the Polymers for Health and Biomaterials ( PHBM) team and a specialist in medical devices and macromolecular engineering, details the origins of this project.
+This was the case for the REGENamel project, one of the winners of the call for proposals Companies and Campus 2022.
+Hélène Van Den Berghe, a faculty researcher at the Max Mousseron Institute of Biomolecules (IBMM) within the Polymers for Health and Biomaterials ( PHBM) team and a specialist in medical devices and macromolecular engineering, explains the origins of this project.

-“In 2021, one of our former master’s students, who was working at Pierre Fabre, approached us regarding an issue involving the group’s Oral Care division, which specializes in oral and dental hygiene, recalls the professor and researcher.
+"In 2021, one of our former master's students, who was working at Pierre Fabre, approached us about an issue concerning the group’s Oral Care division, which specializes in oral and dental hygiene,” recalls the professor and researcher.
 “They wanted to try to develop new, innovative formulations, particularly for dental remineralization.”There was one major challenge: the need to meet the requirements of the Ecocert label, the gold standard in organic and environmental certification, which imposes strict specifications—including the requirement that Pierre Fabre use natural ingredients in its formulations.

 Encouraging initial results

-It turns out that the Polymers for Health and Biomaterials team is primarily interested in“polymers1 that are intended for medical applications within the body, including polymer matrices that can be used in everything from toothpaste.”
-Hélène Van Den Berghe, who works on polymers and natural ingredients, and Xavier Garric, who leads the team, have brought in a third person: Christophe Hirtz, head of the clinical proteomics platform (UM).
-Hirtz brings to the project his technical expertise in protein analysis, particularly regarding saliva and the oral cavity.
+It turns out that the Polymers for Health and Biomaterials team is primarily interested in“polymers1 that are essentially biodegradable and intended for medical applications within the body, including polymer matrices that can be used in everything from toothpaste.”
+Hélène Van Den Berghe, who works on polymers and natural ingredients, and Xavier Garric, who leads the team, are collaborating with a third person: Christophe Hirtz, head of the clinical proteomics platform (UM).
+Hirtz brings to the project his technical expertise in protein analysis, particularly as it relates to saliva and the oral cavity.

-Each contributes its know-how, skills, and laboratory expertise at the request of an industrial partner who, for its part, specializes in galenic formulation—that is, the combination of ingredients to create the final product.
-An industrial partner unlike any other—in this case, a pharmaceutical and dermo-cosmetic giant based in the Tarn region and operating in 43 countries, with several research centers located on the outskirts of Toulouse.“In June 2021, we began discussions withHélène Duplan, the project manager for Pierre Fabre.
-Aninitial collaboration, in the form of a student internship from February to July 2022, yielded encouraging results, which allowed us to answer a number of questions regarding the project’s feasibility,” explains Hélène Van Den Berghe.
+Each contributes its know-how, skills, and laboratory expertise at the request of an industrial partner who, for its part, specializes in galenic formulation—that is, the combination of ingredients to create the final preparation.
+This industrial partner is unlike any other—specifically, a pharmaceutical and dermo-cosmetic giant based in the Tarn region and operating in 43 countries, with several research centers located on the outskirts of Toulouse.“In June 2021, we began discussions withHélène Duplan, the project manager for Pierre Fabre.
+Aninitial collaboration, in the form of a student internship from February to July 2022, yielded encouraging results, which allowed us to answer a number of questions about the project’s feasibility,” explains Hélène Van Den Berghe.

 A thesis on dental remineralization